paulbrowne-irl/Outlook_Task_Sync/readme.md

+Why would I want to do this?
+1) More power than microsoft todo
+2) onedrive, bulk edit in excel

+Other pluses
+* anywhere

+Of course not as good - simplcit

+Ohter suggestoins
+* Save to Onedrive
+* cron job to run automatically

 Sync Sequence
 1) Read in Excel Tasks to memory
 2) Iterate over *existing* outlook tasks.
 Where Excel Task is fresher, update the outlook task